kmsolomon/hide-job-posts/README.md

 - run hide again when more results are loaded
 - maybe display total number of hidden posts on the page on top of the icon?
 - error handling
-- also need to add item if user hits enter key on the input field
 - make it prettier